Skip to footer

 Balance Beam Exercise: Part Two

-In this video, Stephen starts by having each rider trot through a set of four trot poles, focusing on straightness.
-He then sets a jump several canter strides in front of the trot poles, asking the riders to maintain straightness before, during, and after the jump, then slowing down and maintaining straightness through the trot poles.
-Lastly, he made the set of trot poles into another jump, asking the riders to maintain straightness before, during, and after both jumps in the line.
+In this exercise, I have set out four trot poles for each rider to trot through, focusing on straightness.
+Next, I have them jump a fence set several canter strides in front of the trot poles, to ask the riders to maintain straightness before, during, and after the jump, then slow down and maintain straightness through the trot poles.
+Lastly, I made the set of trot poles into another jump, to ask the riders to maintain straightness before, during, and after both jumps in the line.

 Closing Thoughts